 Not to be missed is the Tuesday evening barbecue at the hotel, while Camelot hosts a special Seaford & Caviar menu on Friday nights.

-Relatively new on the Bajan foodie scene, this stunningly located restaurant offers both indoor and al fresco dining, with all patrons enjoying uninterrupted views of Caribbean Sea.
+A favourite on the Bajan foodie scene, this stunningly located restaurant offers both indoor and al fresco dining, with all patrons enjoying uninterrupted views of Caribbean Sea.

 Here you can relish European-inspired fare, with signature Caribbean flavours.
 Fresh fish and seafood dishes are abundant, as well as tempting classics such as steak frites and beef carpaccio.
-Plus, Cin Cin By The Sea's location on the west coast means it’s within easy reach of many of the very best Barbados hotels.
+Plus, Cin Cin By The Sea's location on the West Coast means it’s within easy reach of many of the very best Barbados hotels.

 This world-renowned restaurant has more than earned its legendary status over the years, with an exclusive Platinum Coast location and truly incredible food.
 For a special evening out on your luxury Barbados holiday, dinner here is a fantastic option.
-Though tables here are in high demand our Concierge team can pre-book for you in advance of your trip, guaranteeing you won't be disappointed.
+Though tables are in high demand our Concierge team can pre-book for you in advance of your trip, guaranteeing you won't be disappointed.

 Sandy Lane has long been a favourite haunt for the rich and famous.
-Some of our most discerning customers return again and again to its glorious platinum sands, impeccable service and delicious fine dining.
+Some of our most discerning customers return again and again to enjoy its glorious platinum sands, impeccable service and delicious fine dining.
 Among its culinary offerings is à la carte dining at signature restaurant L'Acajou.

 Tables are scattered around a spacious, columned terrace with views out to sea, lending an incredibly romantic atmosphere.
 Exquisite modern European cuisine is offered here, which can be enjoyed along with an impressive wine list and the legendry Caribbean sunset.
 Buffet brunches at Bajan Blue on the beach each Sunday are also renowned on the island and beyond.